Pei-mao/ContainerWorld/OllamaLLM/README.md

 # OllamaLLM

-OllamaLLM is a containerized project designed to simplify the deployment and use of large language models by integrating Docker, Ollama, and AnythingLLM.
+OllamaLLM is a containerized project designed to simplify the deployment and use of large language models by integrating Docker, Ollama, and AnythingLLM, while providing a user-friendly GUI interface for enhanced usability.
 This project includes multiple scripts and configurations to help you quickly start and run the Ollama service.

 ## Directory Structure